itsji10dra/FamilyTree/Readme.md

 	c) python manage.py runserver

 	- This will start server on your machine.
 Now to see admin dashboard,

-		a) Open 'http://localhost:8000/' in your browser.
+		* Open 'http://localhost:8000/' in your browser.
-		b) Login using username: admin, password: admin12345
+		* Login using username: admin, password: admin12345
-		c) Using admin panel, you can add person & relationships.
+		* Using admin panel, you can add person & relationships.

 * Launch iOS App
 	a) Open terminal